 Sep 2, 2016

-If you have gout, you know what it’s like to suffer from a flare up.
+If you have gout, you know what it’s like to suffer from a flare-up.
 Also known as gouty arthritis, a gout attack begins with a burning or itching feeling in your joints.
 The next sign is redness, swelling, or severe pain in the joint.
-This is caused by a build up of uric acid around the joint, which forms uncomfortable uric crystals.
+This is caused by a buildup of uric acid around the joints, which forms uncomfortable uric crystals.
 This condition can be so painful that anything touching the joint—even a bedsheet—can cause severe pain.

-If you are suffering from a gout attack or flare up, you don’t need to agonize alone or in silence.
-There are a few things you can do to ease the pain and prevent a future flare up.
+If you are suffering from a gout attack or flare-up, you don’t need to agonize alone or in silence.
+There are a few things you can do to ease the pain and prevent future flare-ups.

-There are a number of dietary and lifestyle changes that can assist in the recovery.
-Foods that are high in purines (some seafood, organ meats like liver, and fatty foods) can increase the uric acid in your blood and trigger a gout flare up.
-Fructose-sweetened drinks and alcohol, especially beer, can have a similar affect.
+Fructose-sweetened drinks and alcohol, especially beer, can have a similar effect.
 If you’re suffering from gout, limiting your intake of these foods is a great place to start.
 You should also make an effort to drink more water.
-Allowing yourself to become dehydrated can cause your uric acid levels rise.
+Allowing yourself to become dehydrated can cause your uric acid levels to rise.
 Drinking more water will help keep things at a normal level.

-If you can’t take over-the-counter drugs or if they are not effective, you can try steroid drug prednisone instead.
-Prednisone is usually given by orally for two weeks, with less given each day in order to ween the patient off.
+If you can’t take over-the-counter drugs or if they are not effective, you can try the steroid drug prednisone instead.
+Prednisone is usually given orally for two weeks, with less given each day to ween the patient off.
 If you’re hospitalized, it can also be given intravenously.

 There are several different gout-specific medications, such as Colchicine, Allopurinol, and Probenecid, and it can be tricky to figure out which one is best for you.
 This is why we recommend making an appointment with Carolina Arthritis.